 Newly established YMCA that has taken up CSCD work enthusiastically and extended into other areas of health needs.
-With high literacy, education and creating awareness the main line of approach, with innovative methods of iB communication.
-Constant availability and creating facility for beyond CSCD and health social activities has firmly established the credibility of this organization for sustainable development work in the area.
+With high literacy, education and creating awareness ia the main line of approach, with innovative methods of communication.
+Constant availability and creating facility for beyond CSCD and health has social activities firmly credibility of this established the organization for sustainable development work in the area.